 Phishing is one of the most common and financially dangerous online crimes we’ve seen to date.
 But the savviest of organizations know what to look for, how to institute safeguards and where to focus their efforts.

-Here are four phishing prevention solutions for small and medium-sized businesses looking to protect their data and employees from a cyber attack.
+Here are five phishing prevention solutions for small and medium-sized businesses looking to protect their data and employees from a cyberattack.

 The greatest remedy to phishing prevention is to start with employee education.